 - Medicare Supplements (also called MediGap): People who have original Medicare (Part A and Part B) can enroll in a separate MediGap plan to fill gaps in Original Medicare.
 It’s also recommended people enroll in a separate Part D plan.

-Figure out what you can afford.
 It sounds simple, but if you haven’t estimated what your retirement income will be, start doing that math before you enroll in Medicare.

 Calculate your income after Social Security benefits, pensions, IRA and 401(k) savings, etc. Then, create a list of monthly expenses including rent, utilities and food, as well as other things like your prescription drug costs.
 Subtract your expenses from your income to develop a good sense of what you can afford to spend on Medicare on a monthly basis.